santhoshkuamares/The-Computational-Theory-of-Mind-in-AI/README.md

 python src/cognitive_analysis.py
 ```

+This is a new A100 Workflow, which will utilize existing archive files and benchmark results.
-This is the original A100 workflow using the completed archives and saved benchmark records.
-It uses the same plain RecToM prompt across all three model conditions and extracts the final real prompt-token representation from the embedding output and all 32 layers.
-Qwen and its adapters are frozen; the small linear probe classifiers are fitted.
+The workflow is utilizing the same "plain RecToM" prompt for testing each of the three models, and extracting the last actual prompt token representation from the output of the embedding representations for all 32 layers.
+All Qwen & Adapter Layers remain constant (only the Small Linear Probe Classifier Weights are being trained.)

-The code proceeds through these stages:
+The system will pass through each of the following steps:

-1. Build the 2,235 / 319 / 621 question index with dialogue-separated splits.
+1. Create an index of 2,235 / 319 / 621 questions that are split from dialogue as separate.
-2. Extract and save hidden states for Base, Answer-only and Subjectesis, with a memory fallback.
+2. Take the hidden states for Base, Answer only, and Subjectesis and save them for future reference.
-3. Fit standardized, balanced logistic regression probes with `C=1.0`.
-Save layer-wise scores and final-layer dialogue-bootstrap comparisons.
+3. Use `C=1.0`and fit a standardized, well-balanced set of logistic regression probes.
+Save both the layer-by-layer scores and a comparison of the final layer dialogue-bootstrap scores.
-4. Compare cosine-distance geometry to benchmark belief-state geometry using RSA; estimate final-layer uncertainty by deleting one dialogue at a time.
+4. Compare Cosine-Distance Geometry to Benchmark Belief-State Geometry using RSA; estimate the final layer's uncertainty by removing a single dialogue item at a time.
-5. Count monitoring/control events in saved records.
-A revision count is not itself revision correctness.
+5. Record (count) all monitoring/control events recorded in previously-saved files.
+A revision-count is not necessarily indicative of the correctness of a revision.
-6. Run 64 information-access cases covering first- and second-order questions and score all five inference conditions.
+6. Run 64 different information access scenarios.
+These cover first and second order questions and score each of the five possible inference conditions.

-Hidden states are saved in `MyDrive/Subjectesis/cognitive_analysis/representations/` and are not bundled in this repository.
-Independently refitting probes or recomputing RSA requires these arrays.
-The extraction and analysis code, question index, result tables and plots are included.
-The CPU checker verifies table consistency without repeating the representation analysis.
+Representational files (hidden state arrays) can be found at `MyDrive/Subjectesis/cognitive_analysis/representations/`  however, they were not included in this version of the repository to prevent large file sizes.
+These representational files would have to be separately generated if you wanted to either independently fit the probes for your dataset or recompute RSA.

+The remaining extracted information (and its associated analyses), question indices, results, and graphs/plots are contained within this repository.
+Additionally, this repository includes a CPU checking tool that ensures consistent output on all relevant results from the representation analysis without requiring another iteration of the representation analysis.

-In `counterfactual_metrics.csv`, paired accuracy means both answers in a pair are correct.
-Leakage means predicting the new physical location when the target observer missed the move.
-The original diagnostic excludes missing predictions from these denominators; all saved predictions are valid.
-The 64 cases are a small post hoc diagnostic, not a large new benchmark.
+Paired accuracy in  `counterfactual_metrics.csv`, refers to pairs where both possible answers are correct.
+In addition, leakage is defined as determining whether an observer will be able to predict the new physical location after missing one of the moves by using the counterfactual.
+However, the initial diagnostic excluded missing predictions from these denominators.
+All saved predictions are therefore valid.
+The 64 cases shown here are a small, post-hoc diagnostic rather than a large, new benchmark.

-The probe results do not show a uniform Subjectesis advantage: final-layer `seen` macro F1 is lower than Answer-only by about 0.02465.
-RSA alignment is higher in the saved Subjectesis results.
-Neither observation establishes human-like beliefs or a correspondence between transformer layers and brain regions.

-## Repository verification
+The subjectesis results from probes did not indicate an advantage for the subjectesis approach across layers.
+Macro F1 on final layer `seen` was .02465 less than answer-only.
+Alignment of rsa on the final layers was greater in the saved results of the subjectesis experiment.
+However, neither finding supports human-like belief or correspondence between layers in transformers with areas of the brain.

+## Verification of repository

-Preparation rebuilt to the original hashes and passed all 31 data tests.
-CPU benchmark and supplementary analyses reproduced the saved numerical outputs; all eight statistical tests passed.
-Counterfactual metrics and process counts were recomputed from individual records.
-Probe split separation and final-layer table consistency were checked.
+All source files have been rebuilt to their original hash values and all 31 data tests pass.
+Numerical output from cpu benchmarks and supplemental analysis has been reproduced.
+All eight statistical tests are successful.
+Counterfactual metrics and process counts were recalculated using each individual record.
+Consistency of separation between the two probe splits and the final-layer table was verified.

-`config/source_provenance.json` records source hashes and the historical recovery audit.
-Its historical inventory includes six files that were subsequently removed; those entries document provenance rather than the current file list.
-The current source contains 31 Python files and 311 documented functions.
-The recorded syntax-tree comparison, excluding docstrings, found no executable changes in the documentation update.
-GPU training and inference were not rerun during repository verification, and probe/RSA arrays were not independently recomputed.
+Historical recovery audit is in `config/source_provenance.json`.
+This is along with historical inventory of six files that were since deleted.
+Entries related to these six files represent provenance, not the present set of files.
+Presently there are 31 python files containing 311 documented function calls.
+Comparison of syntax trees (excluding doc strings) indicates there are no functional changes to documentation within the update.
+Since gpu training/inference was not run again while verifying the repository, nor were the probe/rsa arrays recreated independently.